-In this article, we’ll list some of the cheapest cars to insure, and while this may be a good starting point when looking for used cars, the cost of auto insurance premiums can vary greatly from driver to driver and from city to city.
-Rather than look for one specific car model, it is better to know what to look out for when purchasing a car and how best to compare rates.
+In this article, we’ll list some of the cheapest cars to insure.
+While this may be a good starting point when looking for used cars, the cost of auto insurance premiums can vary greatly by driver and location.
+Rather than looking for a specific car model, it's better to know what to look for when purchasing a car and how to compare rates.

-It’s a smart financial decision to look for an affordable used car to insure, as a low auto insurance premium will save you money in the long-term.
-This article provides advice for finding such a vehicle.
-In addition to offering shopping tips, we’ll also recommend the best car insurance companies for low-cost policies.
+It’s financially smart to look for an affordable used car to insure, as a low auto insurance premium will save you money in the long term.
+We provide advice for finding such a vehicle and recommend the best car insurance companies for low-cost policies.

 In this article: